Find crisp, clean and structural graphic design abound in the work of Eunsun Park

 “I’m interested in graphic design that deals with pure typography inspired by Swiss design that’s very logical, modern and clear,” she tells It’s Nice That.
 “I was obsessed with that kind of study, which suits my life and design philosophy at the same time.”
 Eunsun grew up in Seoul and went on to pursue graphic design at Seoul University of Science in Technology.
 It was here that she developed the base of her skillset, understanding the methodology and tools needed to excel in her medium – not to mention expanding her knowledge of Swiss design and its impact on the industry.
 However, Eunsun always dreamt of heading overseas to learn more and widen her experiences.
 “Things changed after I met a professor in my senior year who has been teaching typography,” she explains.
 “It made me decide to go to a college overseas to learn design more deeply.”
 As such, Eunsun traversed to New York and enrolled in the School of Visual Arts (NYC) as a graphic design major in 2014, during which she absorbed himself in typography from the local scene and “sophisticated New York design aesthetics”.
 She graduated three years later and worked at a handful of small design studios before returning back to Seoul in 2018.

 Throughout her career so far, Eunsun has worked across a plethora of projects from brand identities to web, graphic and printed design.
 Her client list boasts names like Herere Ceramics, Studio Table, Coalmine, Seoul Typography Biennale 2020, PJ Harvey plus many more.
-Most recently, she’s focused her attention on branding work in Seoul and across the seas, working to break the mould of “restrictive” and same-y brand design that Eunsun started noticing around him.
+Most recently, she’s focused her attention on branding work in Seoul and across the seas, working to break the mould of “restrictive” and same-y brand design that Eunsun started noticing around her.
 So when the brief came in to design the identity for Isaid, it’s safe to say she was more than thrilled. “[The client] completely believed my taste in design, creativity and let me do whatever I wanted in terms of design and packaging,” she notes, pointing out how she designed around the budget when the packaging cost quite “a lot” to make – “I think our design tastes were on the same page and we were able to make this happen.”